javi-gv94/vre-process_nextflow-executor/INSTALL.md

 ## Install Nextflow and its dependencies, used by the wrapper

 1. Docker must be installed and running in the machine, as it is a requisite for this code.
-If it is not, you only have to run next command
+If it is not, you only have to run next command:

  ```bash
  # These are pre-requisites for docker, described at https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository